People

 Once you start including salary ranges in job postings, expect employees to ask why someone joining the organization at the same level is being offered a higher salary.

-"It's understandable why many companies want to avoid having those discussions," Contractor says, "but you're going to have to be prepared to help current employees understand the reasoning behind those decisions.
-You should be prepared to discuss what your organization is doing to make adjustments and promote pay equity.
-Ensure your leadership team is also aligned so that everyone is speaking the same language when answering any questions."
+"It's understandable why many companies want to avoid having those discussions," Contractor said, "but you're going to have to be prepared to help current employees understand the reasoning behind those decisions.
+Be prepared to discuss what your organization is doing to make adjustments and promote pay equity.
+Ensure your leadership team is aligned so that everyone speaks the same language when answering any questions."

-Be sure that any deviations from the standard salary structure are documented and applied consistently.
-Clear communication and trust are key to transparency, after all.
+Ensure deviations from the standard salary structure are documented and applied consistently.
+Clear communication and trust are essential to transparency.

 Conversations about salary are likely to continue (and expand) in the coming months and years, so it's wise to prepare your organization to adhere to the legislation being enacted.
 Once you have confidence in your compensation strategy, you'll be well on your way to complying and thriving within the new requirements.